slatedocs/slate/source/includes/_payouts.md

 Once recipient provides bank account details to us we are able to complete your transfer.

 So all you need to know is recipient name and email to send payment.
-See below under Recipient API how to create email recipients.
+See below under [Recipient Accounts.Create Email Recpients](#recipient-accounts-create-email-recipient) for more details.

 ## Create transfer